Be the change - cure someone's blood cancer

 Why do you need to be willing to donate via both methods?

-It’s ultimately up to a patient’s doctor to decide whether they need stem cells collected from the bloodstream or from the bone marrow based on what’s best for the patient.
-That’s why you need to understand and be willing to donate via both methods.
+It’s ultimately up to a patient’s doctor to decide whether they need stem cells collected from the bloodstream or from the bone marrow.
+Their decision is based on what’s best for the patient.

-If you came up as a match and didn’t want to go ahead, it could have serious consequences if the patient has already started their preparation treatment for a transplant.
-That’s why we ask you to be fully committed when you sign up.
+If you came up as a match and then decided you didn’t want to go ahead, it could have serious consequences if the patient has already started their preparation treatment for a transplant.
+That’s why we ask you to be comfortable with both methods, and as fully committed to donating as possible when you sign up.

 What are the chances that I'll be called up as a match?